Terms & Conditions of Trade – Goods

 7. Terms of Payment

-1. Payment is required on the 20th of the month following the month in which the order was completed;
+• Payment is due on the 20th of the month following supply.

 8. Quotation